SourLemonJuice/i18nglish.c/README.md

 This is a transplant of [RimoChan/i7h](https://github.com/RimoChan/i7h), to support c language.\
 **Please** check the README of the original repository to get more details about `i18nglish`.

-It's just an English joke program, but did you want to look at the code details?
+Anyway, it's just an English joke program.

 ## What's getting better

 - Faster, of course.
 It's a C program not a Python script.
 - Yeah...
 Anyway, it's built with C.

-I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.\
+I'm learning C language, so it's a great way to practice language and learn how to build CI workflow.\
 I have also learned a lot of stuff about memory manager, really thanks to this project.

-This project really added a lot of useful peripheral components, like CI/code-style/medium-Makefile/WindowsAndUnix-Build
+This project really added a lot of useful peripheral components, like CI, code style, medium makefile, Windows and Linux build.

 A great gift for me.